Magistrate Court Fine

 Note from Bailiff Advice

-If you have any queries at all about a magistrate court fine, you can email a question to us using our popular Question page.
+If you have any queries at all about the enforcement of a magistrate court fine by either Marston Holdings, Collectica Ltd, Excel Enforcement of Swift Credit Services, you can email a question to Bailiff Advice using our popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.

 A simple overview of the Taking Control of Goods Regulations 2013 including details of bailiff fees, the notices that must be given by the bailiff and items that are ‘exempt’ from being taken into control can be read here.